johan-socarras/EVE-NG-Networking-Labs/02-three-tier-architecture/verification.md

 ## 3. Trunk Verification

-Run:
+### Distribution-to-Distribution Trunk

+Run on both Distribution switches:

 ```cisco
 show interfaces trunk
 ```

 Expected result:

-- Both uplinks on each Access switch operate as 802.1Q trunks.
+- `GigabitEthernet0/3` operates as an 802.1Q trunk.
-- Each trunk permits the VLAN assigned to that Access switch.
+- VLANs 10, 20, 30, and 40 are allowed and active on the trunk.
+- The Layer 2 trunk is separate from the routed OSPF link on `GigabitEthernet0/2`.

 Expected VLANs: